-Seattle is a wonderful city filled with so many things to see and do.
-We spent 4 days in total and felt it wasn’t enough!
-We visited in mid April, just in time to see the blossoming trees and feel the warm sunshine.
+Seattle is a wonderful city filled with so many cool things to see and do.
+We spent four days in Seattle and felt it wasn’t enough!
+We visited in spring, just in time to see the blossoming trees and feel the warm sunshine.

 We started our Seattle adventure with a spectacular view of downtown from Kerry Park in Queen Anne.
 After snapping a few pictures of the Space Needle, we sat down on the bench to enjoy the sunshine – the weather was gorgeous!